- Product Combinations

 There are a number of product combinations using Protectorhml, HML32, HML Silco and HML Potum, in combination with sulphur and copper fungicides that provide either:

-- both protectant and eradicant activity (cover spray)
+- Both protectant and eradicant activity for powdery mildew (cover spray)

 The different combinations and rates for the different functions are shown in the table below and can be downloaded here.

-Spray Programme for prevention and control of Powdery Mildew and Botrytis
+Spray Programme for prevention and control of Powdery Mildew, Downy Mildew and Botrytis

-The recommended spray programme for the prevention and control of powdery mildew and botrytis is shown below or can be found here.
+The recommended spray programme for the prevention and control of powdery mildew, downy mildew and botrytis is shown below or can be found here.

 Please read the notes carefully to get a full understanding of the programme.